 9.1.
-After the meeting, SC6 Secretariat will send this document to SC6 national bodies and relevant organizations for comment and review.
+After the meeting, SC6 Secretariat will send this document to SC6 national bodies and relevant organizations for comment and review (or as a NP ballot?)
 The authors are requested to consider the comments received and provide a comment disposal report to the next SC6 meeting.